-What Causes Mold
+What Causes Mold in Dorms

-Before we tackle our moldy issue, we think it is best to first note down what actually causes this gross material to develop on floors and ceilings, to begin with.
+Before we tackle our moldy issue, we think it is best to first note down what actually causes this gross material to develop on dorm floors and ceilings, to begin with.

 You will see mold tend to develop mainly in very humid areas with lots of moisture.
 The moisture retained in the air will give rise to the airborne particles of mold, thus allowing it to multiply exponentially.

-Persistent humidity in the air will trigger mold to grow on the walls and ceilings, as well as under kitchen counters and sinks.
+Persistent humidity in the air will trigger mold to grow on the walls and ceilings, as well as under bathroom counters and sinks.
 This can be both dangerous and dirty for the house itself and the people living in it.

 The same scenario somewhat applies during seasonal changes as well, such as from a really hot summer to a very cold winter.

 The sudden temperature change can easily tip the balance of condensation inside homes, thus triggering mold to appear and develop on walls, ceilings, and even inside attic rooms that usually lay dark and stuffy all year round.
 If you aren’t careful where you use a heater, this can also occur.